mattSutton462/WalS/README.md

 * NUMBER matches with any number
 * STRING: matches with any string definition
 * ARRAY: matches with any array declaration
-* ADD: matches with the addition operator "+"
+* ADD: matches with the addition operator "add"
-* SLICE: matches with the subtraction operator "-"
+* SLICE: matches with the subtraction operator "slice"
-* MIX: matches with the multiplication operator "*"
+* MIX: matches with the multiplication operator "mix"
-* FOLD: matches with the division operator "/"
+* FOLD: matches with the division operator "fold"
-* PREHEAT: matches with left parenthesis "("
+* PREHEAT: matches with left parenthesis "preheat"
-* OVEN: matches with right parenthesis ")"
+* OVEN: matches with right parenthesis "oven"
 * EQ: matches with "=="
 * NEQ: matches with "!="
 * LT: matches with "<"